The Plaster of Thought-Walls (Translated)

 21April 2014

-In my case…….
-For a woman to be good is much more important than being beautiful.
+A woman being good is far more important than being beautiful.

-In my own case…….
-For a woman to be beautiful is much more important than being ugly.
+A woman being beautiful is far more important than being ugly.

 26April 2014

-Today at 2 PM, a team led by the Director General, Joint Director, and Deputy Director of the Customs Intelligence and Investigation Directorate recovered 904 gold bars from the toilets of 6 Bangladesh Biman aircraft, each weighing 10 bhori, hidden away.
-The total weight is approximately 106 kg with an estimated value of 50 crore taka.
+Today at 2 PM, a team led by the Director General, Joint Director, and Deputy Director of the Customs Intelligence and Investigation Directorate recovered 904 gold bars hidden in 6 toilets of Bangladesh Biman aircraft, each weighing 10 bhori, totaling approximately 106 kg with an estimated value of 50 crore taka.

-Among the several gold consignments seized by the Customs Intelligence and Investigation Directorate in their operations over the past few days, today’s haul is particularly noteworthy.
+Among the several gold consignments seized by the Customs Intelligence and Investigation Directorate in recent days’ operations, today’s haul is particularly noteworthy.

 Smugglers propose, customs officers dispose……….. feeling excited & proud to be a part of this directorate!!